kien5436/You-Dont-Know-JS/up & going/ch1.md

 The phone store employee probably doesn't carry around a calculator to figure out the taxes and final purchase amount.
 That's a task she needs to define once and reuse over and over again.
 Odds are, the company has a checkout register (computer, tablet, etc.) with those "functions" built in.

-Similarly, your program will almost certainly want to break up the code's tasks into reusable pieces, instead of repeatedly repeating yourself repetitiously (pun intended!).
+Similarly, your program will almost certainly want to break up the mã's tasks into reusable pieces, instead of repeatedly repeating yourself repetitiously (pun intended!).
 The way to do this is to define a `function`.

-A function is generally a named section of code that can be "called" by name, and the code inside it will be run each time.
+A function is generally a named section of mã that can be "called" by name, and the mã inside it will be run each time.
 Consider:

 ```js
 function printAmount() {